ChrisGuzak/Win32XamlApp/readme.md

 ## Debugging tips
 Look in the debugger output window for Xaml parsing errors, it identifies line and offset of the error.

-## Xaml Win32 Helpers
-This is a collection of things that simplify use of Xaml in Win32 style apps.
-Loading Xaml from a Win32 resource enabling putting the markup in a file outside of the source code..

 ## Implementation notes
 * To use Islands Apps must specify `maxversiontested` via a manifest, see docs [here](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/host-standard-control-with-xaml-islands-cpp#create-a-desktop-application-project), see app.manifest used in all of the projects.
-* XamlWin32Helpers.h is immature and should be enhanced to cover more cases.